 Prevent Port Damage to Your Smartphone or Laptop

-The service guy said port damage is common, and not just from little gremlins jamming hairclips in them.
-Dust, dirt and metal fragments can accumulate in the ports and cause damage when you jam the plug in.
-So my son sealed his smartphone and laptop ports with silicone anti-dust stoppers.
-It’s really cheap insurance against costly repairs. — Rick Muscoplat, Contributing Editor.
+Dust, dirt and metal fragments can accumulate in the ports of a computer or smartphone and cause damage when you jam the plug in.
+So sealed your tech device ports with silicone anti-dust stoppers.
+It’s really cheap insurance against costly repairs.
 Build this portable laptop stand in a couple of hours.

 Ultimate Garage Door Opener